 Skiing and snowboarding lawsuits generally arise from either negligent actions or defective products.

 Negligence is based on a legal concept that holds citizens to a reasonable amount of care for others.
 When a party does not meet this standard of care, they are considered negligent and may be liable for injuries that resulted from their negligence.
 Skiing or snowboarding scenarios resulting from negligence could include, but are not limited to, the following:

 - Your instructor took you to ski or snowboard on slopes that were clearly above your ability level.

 - You were in a collision with another person who was being careless or reckless.

-- You were skiing or snowboarding on slopes that were not adequately marked, maintained or designed.
+- The slopes were not adequately marked, maintained, or designed.

-Defective product liability claims differ from personal injury claims that are based on negligence because the defective product was not necessarily someone’s fault.
-If you sustained your injuries due to a product that was defective or dangerous like a broken ski binding or a defective chair lift, you may qualify for compensation from the companies that distributed, manufactured or even designed the product.
+Defective product claims, on the other hand, differ slightly from personal injury claims based on negligence because the defective product was not necessarily the fault of the ski resort.
+Instead, a third-party company could be held liable.
+For example, if you sustained injuries due to a product that was defective or dangerous like a broken ski binding or a defective chair lift, you may qualify for compensation from the companies that distributed, manufactured, or designed the product.

 Compensation in personal injury cases comes in the form of a monetary award known as damages.
-Ideally, your damages should cover your medical expenses associated with your injury, any lost income due to your injury as well as compensation for any additional pain and suffering your injury caused you.
+Ideally, these damages should cover the medical expenses associated with your injury, lost income due to your injury, and any additional pain and suffering your injury caused you.

-If you were injured in a skiing or snowboarding accident and believe that you are entitled to compensation, contact an experienced Colorado Springs personal injury attorney from Heuser & Heuser Injury Lawyers.
-Our professional team of attorneys has been representing the good people of Colorado for years, and we’re here to represent you in your time of need.
+If you were injured in a skiing or snowboarding accident and believe that you are entitled to compensation, contact an experienced Colorado Springs personal injury attorney from Heuser & Heuser.
+Our professional team of attorneys has been representing the good people of Colorado for years, and we’re here for you too.